Before and after Intravenous Anesthesia Sedation

 For severe pain, take the tablets prescribed as directed.
 The prescribed pain medicine will make you groggy and will slow down your reflexes.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.

 After general anesthetic or IV anesthesia, liquids should be initially taken.
-The following foods are acceptable for the first 24 hours after surgery: Apple Juice, Gatorade, Power Ade, fruit puch, Kool Aid, sweeter blends of juices, chicken or beef broth, tea, sherbet, applesauce, Jello, popsicles, sorbet.
+The following foods are acceptable for the first 24 hours after surgery: Apple Juice, Gatorade, Power Ade, fruit punch, Kool Aid, sweeter blends of juices, chicken or beef broth, tea, sherbet, applesauce, Jello, popsicles, yogurt, ice cream and sorbet.

 Also avoid foods like nuts, sunflower seeds, popcorn etc. for 3 to 4 weeks after surgery.
 Do not use straws; drink from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.